 Canine Hope is delivered in partnership with charities and social enterprises working with survivors.
 We come to you and deliver the session(s) to a group of your clients, with a member of your staff team present.
 If you are interested in booking a Canine Hope programme or would like more information, please contact us.

 You can read a blog about the impact of Canine Hope on one survivor here.

 Why Dogs and Survivors?

 We have been lucky enough to work with Dr Ruth Jones OBE and Beverley Gilbert from the University of Worcester who evaluated Canine Hope and provided an extensive report on their findings of the programme’s social impact.
-If you would like a copy of the report, please contact us.
-You can read the key findings here.
+If you would like a copy of the report, please click here and you can download it now.